-Dietary modelling indicates that intakes for all population groups is predicted to be below the UL even for high consumers and applying a worst-case scenario i.e. all products specified are replaced by formulated beverages.
+Dietary modelling indicates that intakes for all population groups is predicted to be below the UL even at the 95th percentile of intake and applying a worst-case scenario i.e. all products specified are replaced by formulated beverages.

-All high consumer population groups, with the exception of 2-3 year olds, are estimated to have intakes of iodine below the UL.
-Estimated high consumer intakes for 2-3 year olds is estimated to only marginally exceed the UL (105%).
+At the 95th percentile of intake, with the exception of 2-3 year olds, the estimated intakes of iodine are below the UL.
+Estimated 95th percentile intakes for 2-3 year olds is estimated to only marginally exceed the UL (105%).